“Imagination in Place”

 The Common Acre (TCA) restores relationships between people and the land through ecology, agriculture, community, and art.

-TCA radically reimagines public space to reconnect humans with nature.
+We radically reimagine public space to reconnect humans with nature through the medium of food.
 How should we treat public spaces?
 At our best, we are like pollinators, living in service of fruiting and flowering things.
-With a pollinator lens, we consider systems change from root to bloom, and seek to restore a living soil ecosystem.
+With a pollinator lens, we consider systems change from root to bloom, and seek to restore a living food system that feeds our minds and nourishes our communities.

 For us, and the majority of our wild bees, soil is everything.
-To paraphrase George Washington Carver, all forms of health come from the soil—physical, economic, emotional, and spiritual health derive from the soil.
+To quote the first African-American agricultural chemist, George Washington Carver (1938), “wherever the soil is wasted the people are wasted.
+A poor soil produces only a poor people—poor economically, poor spiritually and intellectually, poor physically.”
 Soil and pollinators are both critically endangered, and inextricably linked to human food systems.
-We believe that the path to remediation depends on creativity.
+Like Carver, we believe the path to remediation depends on creativity.

 People living in right relationship with the earth and each other, sustaining a healthy planet and thriving, interdependent communities.